EricZinda/Perplexity/docs/devhowto/devhowtoSimplePropositions.md

                         └ _large_a_1(e2,x3)
 ~~~

 In order to start responding to user phrases properly, we need to begin passing in more information from the MRS, not just the predications.
-We'll need the variable properties and the `INDEX`.
+We'll need the variable properties.
 We'll do this using a dictionary.
 In fact, we can make it easier to read using the Python `json` format.
 The `json` format is basically a way of building up an object out of base types (strings, integers, etc) and lists and dictionaries, in a big tree.

 In a `json` declaration:
 - Dictionaries are surrounded by `{}` with key/value pairs represented by `"key":"value"`